 Workfow Server is a ready-to-use Workflow Engine-based application with an admin panel that you can deploy into your infrastructure.
 It can be integrated with NodeJS, PHP, Ruby, .NET, or Java applications via a REST API.
 Workflow Server is a key component for managing the lifecycle of business objects within your enterprise.
-Workflow Server supports all functions of Workflow Engine.
+Workflow Server supports all the functions of Workflow Engine.

 You can read instructions on how to launch Workflow Server here.